Hospice for Cancer

 When is Hospice Called for Cancer Patients?

 The signs and symptoms of advanced-stage cancer can vary depending on the type and location of the cancer, as well as the individual’s overall health.
-However, some common signs and symptoms that may indicate that hospice care is appropriate include:
+However, some common signs and symptoms that may indicate when hospice care is appropriate include:

-• Significant pain that cannot be controlled with medication
+- Significant pain that cannot be controlled with medication

-• Difficulty swallowing or severe nausea and vomiting
+- Difficulty swallowing or severe nausea and vomiting

-• Significant weight loss and/or loss of appetite
+- Significant weight loss and/or loss of appetite

-• Increased confusion, weakness and fatigue
+- Increased confusion, weakness and fatigue

-• Chemotherapy and radiation side effects
+- Chemotherapy and radiation side effects

 If an individual is experiencing one or more of these symptoms, it may be appropriate to consider hospice care as an option for end-of-life care.
 Hospice care can provide support and comfort to both the patient and their family, helping to manage symptoms and improve quality of life in the final stages of the disease.